IlyaEgorov800/mailer/README.md

 1. All files from this git should be stored in one folder
 2. Script loads list of your recipients from file 2send.xlsx
 3. Script loads mailing parameters from file 3ini.xlsx
-4. Script 1send.py - mails to all 2send.xlsx recipients your queston.
+4. 1send.py script mails to all 2send.xlsx recipients your queston.
 You should run this script
-5. Script 2get.py - gets all answers starting 'current week monday' till now and email you results.
+5. 2get.py script gets all answers starting 'current week monday' till now and email you results.
 Thats it.

 How to use this script?